-This document is aimed to study the needs and requirements for inserting music and music notation in multimedia production, current solutions and uses, based either on de facto standards or on open standards.
+This document aims at studying the needs and requirements for inserting music and music notation in multimedia production, current solutions and uses, based either on de facto standards or on open standards.
+It first gives an overview of current actors, formats, standards and multimedia technologies, then focuses on current uses of music-related multimedia content and ongoing multimedia standardization projects.
+Last will be considered a few multimedia music future uses scenarios, related with currently existing and missing technologies.